ONSdigital/ras-backstage-ui/README.md

 # Backstage UI
-Angular application for internal ONS staff to manage collecion exercises.
+Angular application for internal ONS staff to manage collection exercises.
 To utilise an accompanying API.

 ## Development

+### Global development dependencies
+Angular CLI:
+npm install -g @angular/cli

 ### Compile app for development with watches
 Using a command line tool, from the project root:
 * Run `gulp dev`

+### Run linting using Angular CLI
+Using a command line tool, from the project root:
+* Run `ng lint`

 ## Production build
 ### Compile app with aot and enableProdMode enabled